nhsconnect/gpconnect-messaging/index.md

 ## Using Messaging to perform updates ##

-In contrast to the synchronous FHIR&reg; API approach which has been taken to enable read-only access to patient information, updates to patient data will be fulfilled through a *messaging* approach.
+In contrast to the synchronous FHIR&reg; API approach which, for example, has been taken to enable read-only access to patient information, updates to patient data will be fulfilled through a *messaging* approach.

 Update messages will: